 For me I usually have just two or three cymbals for the majority of my gigs.
 I play mostly Jazz music so that works well for me.
 My cymbals are all versatile and there is one crash cymbal in particular that I use for many of my gigs.

 I play mostly dark Jazz-sounding ride cymbals but there are times when I need a brighter color in my drumming.
 The Zildjian A Custom sound gives me that balance.
+It’s a perfect crash ride cymbal for Jazz drumming.

-In fact, I often use my A Custom Crash when I perform with my Pearl Midtown compact drumset because it’s lightweight and mellow enough to blend with any music I play.
+In fact, I often use my A Custom Crash when I perform with my Pearl Midtown Compact Drumset because it’s lightweight and mellow enough to blend with any music I play.
 This also includes Jazz.

 At 01:32 in the video I swing on my Fast Crash like a Jazz ride cymbal.
 It has a clear defined sound despite being a crash cymbal.
 Because it is on the thinner side it’s also dynamic and doesn’t muddy the sound on stage.

 This cymbal is undeniably versatile.
 So much musical tone and so useful.
-If there’s one crash cymbal to get, I believe the Zildjian A Custom Fast Crash is it!
+If there’s one crash cymbal to get, I believe the Zildjian A Custom Fast Crash is it.

 Cymbal thickness is also important.
 A weight of 1200-1250gm/2.65-2.75lbs will give a solid ride sound and responsive crash sound.
 See the pic below for the thickness of my cymbal.

-The size of the crash cymbal you use relates directly to the kind of music you want to play.
+The size of the versatile crash cymbal you use relates directly to the kind of music you want to play.
 As I said before, the larger the cymbal, the deeper the tone color it will have.

-How to buy a Zildjian A Custom Fast Crash
+How to Buy a Zildjian A Custom Fast Crash

 Usually, I recommend drummers test the sound of cymbals before they buy them.
 This involves going to your local drum shop to hand pick your cymbals.

 I have to say, though, the Zildjian A Custom Fast Crash sound is incredibly consistent.
-I was even surprised when one of my drum students ordered 2 of them from Amazon and they sounded beautiful.
+I was even surprised when one of my drum students ordered 2 of them from Amazon and they sounded perfect.

-Cymbal tone
+The Best Versatile Crash Cymbal tone

 The tone of Zildjian A Custom cymbals is warm and clean.
 They have a full sound with a pleasant frequency range.
 I find that A Custom cymbals are generally easy on the ears.